pedestal/pedestal/app/test/clj/io/pedestal/app/perf/README.md

 3. use both and create an adaptive algorithm that monitors execution times and then dynamically maps transform functions to the best performing algorithm
+4. If the value at the transform path is a map use `:hybrid` otherwise use `:simple`.

 <!-- Copyright 2013 Relevance, Inc. -->